INDOLES and INDOLE ACETIC ACIDS - AUXINS

 PhenylAcetic Acid (PAA) is a non-indole Auxin which possesses hormonal effects in plants similar to those induced by Indole-3-Acetic Acid (IAA) but is several times less potent.
 It was once thought not to be found in plants but it has been found in the most-studied of plants, Thale Cress (Arabidopsis thaliana) and has since been found in Tobacco - at several times the concentration that the more potent IAA.
 It is now known to be widely distributed in both vascular and non-vascular plants (those with and without vessels for transporting fluids).
 Synthetically-derived PAA has been used since 1975 as a phytohormone.

-There are many other indole-based hormones which are produced synthetically.
+There are many other indole-based hormones which are produced synthetically in the laboratory.

 ASCORBIC and DEHYDROASCORBIC ACIDS